sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 - **Resize** the image to `300, 300` pixels.
 This is a requirement of the SSD300.

-- Convert all boxes from **absolute to fractional boundary coordinates.** At all stages in our model, all boundary and center-size coordinates will be in fractional form.
+- Convert all boxes from **absolute to fractional boundary coordinates.** At all stages in our model, all boundary and center-size coordinates will be in their fractional forms.

 - **Normalize** the image with the mean and standard deviation of the ImageNet data that was used to pretrain our VGG base.